 Wearable tech is almost certainly the future of technology, which would make the original wristwatch a kind of evolutionary precursor for the coming revolution.
 On the other hand, the culture at large has been slow to embrace wearable tech, and sometimes flat out hostile toward it (we’re looking at you Google Glass).
 The future may still be many years off.

-Which raises the question, if our wearable tech is that advanced, will anyone even care if it tells time.
+This raises the question, if our wearable tech is that advanced, will anyone even care if it tells time.
 When does a watch become so sophisticated that it stops being a watch?
 And in a world where such technological advances are inevitable, will the simple un-smart watch still have a place?

 The explanation for the mechanical watch’s longevity in the face of apparent obsolescence is the same reason that helped it survive the Quartz Revolution and the rise of mobile phones: People like the way they look.
-While smartwatches lean into the slick aesthetics of iPhones and other such tech, many watchmakers have embraced the past.
+While smartwatches lean into the slick aesthetics of iPhones and another such tech, many watchmakers have embraced the past.

 Newer companies, in particular, are finding that the Millennial generation loves classic watches (see the most popular millennial watch brands here).

-Daniel Wellington only formed in 2011, but by 2017 it was rated the fastest growing company in Europe.
+Daniel Wellington only formed in 2011, but by 2017 it was rated the fastest-growing company in Europe.
 The company doesn’t make smartwatches or highly accurate atomic watches.
 They don’t even build watches using nearly indestructible titanium.
 Nothing about their watches screams “Latest,” “Greatest,” or “Most advanced.”
 That, it would seem, is the selling point.

 Wristwatches have been remarkably persistent because watchmakers have figured out how to ride fashion waves.
 In the New Wave 80s, digital watches went robotic.
 At the turn of the century, watches got fancy.
 Now, the wristwatch market is branching in two different directions, getting hi-tech at the same time as it’s going lo-fi.
 Of course, what’s popular now is no indication of what will come next.